bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ### SSH for HTTP

 We have previously covered using SSH for DNS tunnels.
-SSH works as a solid, and robust means to break through NAT and obtain a way for the implant to connect to a redirector annd into your server environment.
+SSH works as a solid, and robust means to break through NAT and obtain a way for the implant to connect to a redirector and into your server environment.
 First you must set up GatewayPorts forwarding or it won't work, using the following syntax on the redirector:

 ```nano /etc/ssh/sshd_config``` add ```GatewayPorts yes```